Growing Your Foundation

 External Grants for Community Projects

 If your foundation has a focus area and/or an expendable project fund, another way to grow your foundation is to apply for External Grants.
-Affiliate foundations submit grant applications under CKCF’s 501(c)3.
-Because of this, CKCF staff need to be involved whenever external grants are considered and there is a two-step process for pursuing outside grant money.
+Affiliate foundations submit grant applications under CKCF’s 501(c)3 and because of this, CKCF staff need to be involved whenever external grants are considered.
+There is a two-step process for pursuing outside grant money.
 Please remember that if ever CKCF’s 501(c)3 were compromised due to incorrect information in a grant application or grant report, our charitable work across the region would be jeopardized.
 Be sure to submit the Pre-Application Form linked below four weeks prior to the application due date.
 Once it is approved, complete the Application Checklist.
 Fourteen days before the grant application is due, it must be packaged in its entirety and submitted for CKCF staff review.
+Here is a helpful video: External Grant Processes (Watch Recording)

 Resources